Click here for information about the Graduate Occupational Therapy Department

 Please see the Occupational Therapy (M.S.O.T.) program for prerequisite and graduation requirements.

-The program is offered at two different locations (Gainesville and North Atlanta/Norcross) with three program tracks: Gainesville-day program, North Atlanta/Norcross day program, North Atlanta/Norcross weekend program.
+M.S.O.T.
+Program Locations The program is offered at two different locations with three program tracks: Gainesville-day program, and North Atlanta (Norcross)-day program, North Atlanta (Norcross)-weekend program.
 All programs are cohort programs.
-All program tracks are full time, with high course loads.
-Students can expect to devote the majority of their time each week in class meetings, fieldwork, and assignments regardless of the program track selected.
+All program tracks are full time, and students can expect to devote 30-50 hours each week to class meetings, fieldworks, and assignments regardless of the program track selected

-Hybrid Day Program-North Atlanta/Norcross is a seven semester hybrid weekday program.
-Students attend class and fieldwork 3 days/evenings a week on ground and spend significant time in coursework online between class meeting times.
-The last two semesters are full-time fieldwork.
-Students enter in the summer, and deadlines for admission to the program are in the preceding October.
-Students are advised that there is very limited time for outside employment, but with some flexibility regarding weekday work hours.
+The Day Program-North Atlanta/Norcross is a hybrid program in which students take 9-17 credit hours each semester over 7 semesters.
+Students attend class 2.5 to 3 weekdays each week on ground and complete a significant amount of coursework online between class meeting times Students enter in the summer, and deadlines for admission to the program are in the preceding October.

 The Brenau School of Occupational Therapy participates in the Occupational Therapy Centralized Applications Service, known as OTCAS.
 Students wishing to be considered for admission to the occupational therapy program need to complete a full application package including both the online OTCAS application and the Brenau Graduate Application and must submit both completed applications by the published deadlines scheduled approximately 6-8 months prior to the start of any of the MSOT programs.
 The OTCAS application requires each applicant to include the following: 1) three professional references, 2) documentation of observation/shadowing hours in at least two different occupational therapy practice settings, and 3) a copy of official transcripts from all previous institutions.
 To learn more about the OTCAS application process, visit the OTCAS website.
-Documents submitted for admission through the OTCAS system will count as official submissions to the University.
+The Brenau Graduate Application also requires each applicant to submit a copy of all official transcripts to Brenau University.

 Due to the competitive nature of the program applications, meeting admission requirements does not guarantee admission.
 Students who meet the admission requirements may be invited to participate in an interview and to submit an additional writing sample.
-Applications are evaluated based on the admission requirements.
-A wait list of qualified students is maintained until the program track cohort is filled and classes start.
+Applications are evaluated based on the admission requirements and continue until the class is filled.
+A wait list of qualified students is maintained until the program track cohort is filled.

 Admission Requirements Admission to the M.S.O.T. program is highly competitive.
 There is no graduate entrance examination (GRE/MAT) requirement, but the following academic and other admission criteria must be met for consideration.